wpswings/mwb-bookings-for-woocommerce/README.txt

 = How many types of booking units are present in your plugin? = In our plugin, there are two types of booking units-

 * Fixed Unit
 * Customer Selected Unit

 == Changelog ==

+= 2.0.1 - Released on 13 September 2021 =
+* New: WPML compatibility added
+* New: Multisite compatibility added
+* Fix: Minor bug fixes

 = 2.0.0 - Released on 25 August 2021 =
 * New: Date and time selector